 Give yourself plenty of breaks between the phases, go for nature walks, take naps, etc., to clear your mind and allow new connections to happen.
 Give yourself a few hours or even a few days so that you can come back with a fresher brain.
 Focus on something else during this time.

 Even though I tried to capture the phases, they may not be linear and have their cycles.
 So the key is to accept it as a process and a very hard one, for that matter.
 Self-discipline is essential, but it doesn’t mean you have to beat yourself up when you feel stuck.
-Instead, focus on what you can control and let go of being attached to a specific form of outcome.
+Instead, focus on what you can control and let go of being attached to a specific outcome.
 Get early feedback as much as possible so you can act on them sooner than later.
-Following these steps mindfully and trusting the process will make you feel more at ease and confident working with ambiguous projects.
+Following these steps mindfully and trusting the process will make you feel more comfortable and confident working with ambiguous projects.